 22. There is an outbreak of an incredibly contagious life-threatening disease.
 The disease is spreading across the country at a rapid rate and the survival rate is less than 50%.
 You are a senior health care administrator, and when the vaccine is developed, you have priority to receive the drug.
 Do you take the vaccine yourself or give it to another person?
 Why or why not?

 23. You are a health researcher at an academic institution.
 You have been asked to work on a top-secret vaccine that would treat biomedical weapons or other communicable diseases.
-Before your break through, you are instructed by the government to stop all research and turn over all materials and copies of your work to be destroyed.
+Before your breakthrough, you are instructed by the government to stop all research and turn over all materials and copies of your work to be destroyed.
 You know you are very close to finding a cure.
 What do you do?

 24. A patient requests needles and syringes at his/her local pharmacy.
-They do not present with a prescription, and based on the records you can access, they are not receiving treatment for diabetes.
+They do not present with a prescription and based on the records you can access, they are not receiving treatment for diabetes.
 Do you sell the syringes or not?

 25. Dr. Blair recommends homeopathic medicines to his patients.
 There is no scientific evidence or widely accepted theory to suggest that homeopathic medicines work, and Dr. Blair doesn't believe them to.
-He recommends homeopathic medicine to people with mild and non-specific symptoms such as fatigue, headaches, and muscle aches, because he believes that it will do no harm, but will give them reassurance.
-Consider the ethical problems that Dr. Blair’s behaviour might pose.
+He recommends homeopathic medicine to people with mild and non-specific symptoms such as fatigue, headaches, and muscle aches because he believes that it will do no harm, but will give them reassurance.
+Consider the ethical problems that Dr. Blair’s behavior might pose.
 Discuss.

 27. If the Prime Minister/President were to ask your advice on one change that could be applied to the healthcare system that would improve it enormously and have the greatest positive effect, how would you answer?

 28. The man who lives next door to you often rides his bicycle in the company of his two young children but without a helmet.
-In fact, on several occasions you have seen him riding with his helmet hanging by its straps from the handlebars.
+In fact, on several occasions, you have seen him riding with his helmet hanging by its straps from the handlebars.
 His young children sometimes wear a helmet, sometimes not.
 If the man fell off his bicycle and hurt his head in a way that would have been prevented if he had worn a helmet, would it be reasonable to ask him to contribute towards the treatment costs for his injury?

-29. Due to a shortage of physicians in rural communities, some policy-makers have suggested that medical programs preferentially admit students who are willing to commit to a 2 or 3 year tenure in rural areas after graduation.
+29. Due to a shortage of physicians in rural communities, some policy-makers have suggested that medical programs preferentially admit students who are willing to commit to a 2 or 3-year tenure in rural areas after graduation.
 Consider the broad implications of this policy for health care and the costs associated.
 Will this policy be effective?

 30. Recently, certain hospitals have been charging patients $29/day for their hospital fee on top of the fees charged to MSP.
 What are the implications of this policy?
 Discuss both positive and negative impacts with the interviewer.